astronomy-commons/hipscat-import/docs/catalogs/temp_files.rst

 What's happening when
 -------------------------------------------------------------------------------

-The hipscat-import catalog creation process generates a lot of temporary files.
+The hats-import catalog creation process generates a lot of temporary files.
 Some find this surprising, so we try to provide a narrative of what's happening and why.

 Planning stage